Here are the considerations and how-tos for takeoff, flight and auto landing. The revised control model is great for

 Keep the forward thrust and afterburner applied until the engine starts to overheats and then release.
 By being in the decoupled mode you avoid the braking effect of cruise & Manual control.
 If you are climbing from the surface to orbit the first few burns will fade away fairly quickly.
 As you go higher, the longer the velocity decays at a lower rate.

 Using the same trick in space requires good judgment.
 As a precaution, aim slightly away from your target in case you overshoot.

 How to Request Landing Services

-You must request Landing Services at policed landing pads to open hangar doors so you can leave.
+You must request Landing Services at policed landing pads to open hangar doors so you can leave or enter.

 - Use F1 to open the mobiGlas